ncbi-nlp/PubMed-Best-Match/README.md

 ### pbm evaluate (before|after)
 Either `before` or `after` must be entered for this command. `before` will evaluate the test set before reranking, i.e. based on BM25 results. `after` will evaluate the test set after reranking using the trained model in the previous step.
 The NDCG@t value is provided for both, where it can be defined in the configuration file.

+### pbm export
+If you are using Solr and you need to add the calculated model for its LTR plugin, use this command.
+This will create a `data/training/model.json` file that will be compatible with Solr's LTR functions.
+This command essentially parses the model created from RankLib and translate it in Solr's format.

 ## More detailed analysis
 We refer you to the documentation in this repository for additional data and conclusions drawn from them.
 It includes additional tables, explanations and some figures.